fygar256/general-assembler-axx/README.md

 ・It is difficult to put escape characters in expressions.

 ・Currently, only constants can be used for quadruple precision floating point numbers.
 This is due to the specifications of Python 3.
+It would be nice if Python 4 could handle quadruple precision floating point numbers.

 ・nan, inf and -inf can only be processed in flt(x), dbl(x) and qad(x).
 I think nan, inf and -inf are first loaded into registers or memory and then calculated by the processor, so this may be sufficient.